Supreme Court says Trump can appear on 2024 ballot, overturning Colorado ruling

 The Supreme Court's decision

-The Supreme Court, which has a 6-3 conservative majority, issued a unanimous opinion reversing the Colorado Supreme Court's decision.
+The opinion from the Supreme Court, which has a 6-3 conservative majority, was unanimous in reversing the Colorado Supreme Court's decision.
+The high court did not address the Jan.
+6 Capitol assault or Trump's actions in the wake of the 2020 election.

 "We conclude that States may disqualify persons holding or attempting to hold state office.
 But States have no power under the Constitution to enforce Section 3 with respect to federal offices, especially the Presidency," the court said in its opinion.